Case FilesCase 02 / 9 min read

 "path": "/spec/template/spec/containers/0/args/0"

-Spring Security interceptors propagate to all RestTemplate instances by default
+Spring Security interceptors can leak into RestTemplate instances

 1. curl from the same pod